zzbalews/Balewski_Neuron_2022/README.md

  - `figures_behavior`: scripts and functions to make behavioral figures (Fig. 1)
  - `figures_units`: scripts and functions to make single unit regression figures (Fig. 2b-e, 5b-e)
  - `figures_decoding`: scripts and functions to make direction and value decoding figures (Fig. 3, 4, 6, 7, S2)

+## To generate paper figures:
+1. Download data (contact Joni Wallis)
+2. To start from raw data: move all raw data for each session to `data_raw` and complete all `preprocessing` steps; move outputs to expected data directory structure
+3. To start from regression and decoding outputs: run scripts in all `figures_*`